Kernix13/typescript-virtual-keyboard/README.md

 A TypeScipt virtual keyboard project to assist people with reduced fine motor skills in composing letters and emails to friends, family, and work colleagues.

-The user can click the copy button above the textarea and paste the textarea content into a document or email program.
-View the [live demo on Netlify](https://cool-travesseiro-9b6101.netlify.app/).
+## Live Version

+This page is currently deployed on Netlify.
+View the [live app](https://cool-travesseiro-9b6101.netlify.app/).
+You can view more details on the project on [my portfolio site](https://courageous-cuchufli-816711.netlify.app/).

 ## Setup